 Photo Credits: Derrick Santini/Merchant Ivory Productions.
 Watch preview of Howards End 4G here.

-Top Photo: Ruth Wilcox” (Vanessa Redgrave) serves tea to her guests as Howards End.
+Top Photo: Ruth Wilcox” (Vanessa Redgrave) serves tea to her guests at her country estate (called Howards End).

 Middle Photo: Margaret begs “Henry Wilcox” (Anthony Hopkins) to allow her sister Helen to spend one final night at Howards End.